fernandrone/awesome-tech-content/README.md

   A short article on [mailinator.com](https://www.mailinator.com/) architecture.
   Warning, it is from 2008 so highly dated.
-Yet, it is an interesting story about how a Java App running on a box that's worse than a current-gen `t2.micro` was still processing `75 reqps`, handling DDOS and supposedly had `99.99%` availability.
+Yet, it is an interesting story about how a Java App running on a box that's worse than a current-gen t2.micro was still processing 75 reqps, handling DDOS and supposedly had 99.99% availability.
 Surely the application is relatively simple and most modern business have very different constraints - if nothing else, the right HA architecture can make mantaining your service as a team much easier.
 At the same time, while it is very hard to compare